tkubica12/apim-lifecycle/README.md

 # Azure API Management lifecycle

-This repository demonstrates managing the lifecycle of Azure API Management (APIM) APIs using Terraform and Terragrunt.
-It provides a structured approach to maintain APIs across different environments (e.g., staging, production).
+This repository demonstrates managing the lifecycle of Azure API Management (APIM) APIs and products using Terraform and Terragrunt.
+It provides a structured approach to maintain APIs and products across different environments (e.g., staging, production).

 ## Project Structure